 Enter the OAuth Application Name, OAuth Key, and OAuth Secret you found in GitHub in the corresponding fields.

-Click the Grant access to drop-down menu and select whether Loggly should look for all repositories in your organization or only public repositories.
+Click the drop-down menu next to Grant access to, and then select whether Loggly should look for all repositories in your organization or only public repositories.

 Click Connect to GitHub.
 Loggly will attempt to connect to your GitHub application.
 If prompted, select the GitHub organization you would like to connect to, click Authorize your GitHub account, and enter your GitHub credentials.